GitHub-AmanBhardwaj/Calypso/Readme.md

 ## 1. Overview

 This project provides a robust and efficient pipeline for parsing oceanographic data from ARGO Core profile NetCDF files and ingesting it into a structured PostgreSQL database.
-The goal is to transform complex, multi-dimensional scientific data into a queryable, relational format, making it accessible for analysis, visualization, and use in applications like the Calypso chatbot.
+The goal is to transform complex, multi-dimensional scientific data into a queryable, relational format, making it accessible for analysis and visualization.

-This pipeline was successfully used to process 5 years of historical ARGO data from **1999 to 2004**.

 ## 2. Key Features

--   **Efficient Parsing:** Reads and processes standard multi-profile ARGO NetCDF files.
+-   **Efficient Parsing:** Reads and processes standard multi-profile ARGO NetCDF files using `xarray`.
--   **Relational Schema:** Creates a clean and logical database schema with separate tables for profile metadata and measurements.
+-   **Relational Schema:** Creates a clean and logical database schema from the `db_setup.sql` file.
--   **Data Integrity:** Includes checks to prevent duplicate profile entries.
+-   **Data Integrity:** Includes a `_profile_exists` function to check for duplicates based on platform and cycle number before insertion.
--   **Quality Control:** Filters measurements based on the official ARGO quality control flags to ensure data reliability.
+-   **Quality Control:** Filters measurements based on official ARGO quality control flags (`TEMP_QC`, `PSAL_QC`, etc.) to ensure data reliability.
--   **Scalable:** Designed to process large directories of NetCDF files efficiently.
+-   **Bulk Insertion:** Uses `psycopg2.extras.execute_values` for efficient batch insertion of measurement data.

 ## 3. Project Structure